 The penetration of renewable energy is at unprecedented levels, and the costs associated with renewables have fallen significantly.

 Climate change has also resulted in an increased call to decarbonise the global economy, with many countries developing hydrogen strategies and plans to increase their production and/or use of clean hydrogen.

 Hydrogen now has the potential to play a major part in the future energy mix.

 Yes, hydrogen is a well-established energy carrier that has been safely used in Australia for many decades.

 We are already working with Standards Australia and other bodies to mirror international standards in Australia and establish the right regulatory framework to instil community confidence.

 We are committed to working with our members and the community to increase public awareness of hydrogen.

 Yes, like other fuel systems, hydrogen refuelling stations must be designed and constructed in accordance with all relevant safety standards.

-There are thousands of hydrogen refuelling stations already installed across Europe.
+There are 300 hydrogen refuelling stations already installed across the globe.

 Why do we call hydrogen an energy carrier?